Administrative and Constitutional Law

 • Caruso v.
 Law Society of Ontario: Representing the Canadian Immigration Lawyers’ Association, making submissions regarding the federal-provincial division of powers for the regulation of legal advice and representation in immigration and refugee law, specifically regarding paralegals.

 • Niagara Police Services Board v.
-Shanthakumar et al., Ontario Court of Appeal: Made submissions on behalf of the intervener, the South Asian Legal Clinic of Ontario, regarding the interpretation of negligence in light of the Charter value of equality.
+Shanthakumar et al., Ontario Court of Appeal: Represented the intervener, the South Asian Legal Clinic of Ontario, regarding the interpretation of negligence in light of the Charter value of equality.

 • Democracy Watch v.
-Ontario Integrity Commissioner: Represented a coalition of interveners, Animal Justice, British Columbia Civil Liberties Association, and Centre for Free Expression, advocating that public interest standing should be granted when the interests of private litigants are misaligned with the public interest.
+Ontario Integrity Commissioner: Represented a coalition of interveners – Animal Justice, British Columbia Civil Liberties Association, and Centre for Free Expression – advocating that public interest standing should be granted when the interests of private litigants are misaligned with the public interest.